walshie4/backup-RES-Settings/README.md

 A copy of the selected config files will be stored in your user's home directory in a folder called RES-Backups.

 #####Where:
-*   Check the releases for the latest working version, or download the latest commit (but don't expect it to be bug-less if you do).
+*   Check the releases for the latest working version, or download the latest commit and build from source (but don't expect it to be bug-less if you do).